jzohrab/practicing-guitar/docs/part-3-techniques/tempo-variations.rst

    tabstave notation=false
    notes :8 12d/2 8u/1 12d/3 8u/1 :16 12d/4 8u/1 10d/4 8u/1 10d/3 8u/1 10d/2 8u/1

-During the slow part, pay close attention to how things feel internally (see :tech:ref:`slowpractice` for notes), and find reduce tension.
+During the slow part, pay close attention to how things feel internally (see :tech:ref:`slowpractice` for notes), and find and reduce tension.
 Then carry that forward into the fast part.
-Use what you learn in the fast picking to adjust the slow picking, and so on, in a cycle of refinement.
+Use what you learn while working on the fast part to adjust how you play the slow part (e.g., hand position, muscle engagement, pick attack), and so on, in an ongoing cycle of refinement.

 You can also start the slow picking on different parts of the lick to explore further: